-I partner with startups and SMEs worldwide to unleash their full potential in search engines.
-In the last 6+ years, I've helped hundreds of businesses increase their visibility in search engines and generate incremental traffic and sales with SEO.
+I partner with startups and SMEs in the UK, US and worldwide to unleash their full potential in search engines.
+In the last 7 years, I've helped hundreds of businesses increase their visibility in search engines and generate incremental traffic and sales with SEO.

 why should YOU hire me?